An Alternative Explanation of the Subud Exercise in Psychological Terms

 focus darts around in the network of concepts and linguistic codes which

-constitute the symbol-rich, thought-sustaining higher
+constitute the symbol-rich, thought-sustaining higher orders of their

-linguistic modelling and representation of elements of reality as concepts,
+and representation of elements of reality as concepts, making it a function

-making it a function within the world-models of people, but much less (if at
+within the world-models of people, but much less (if at all) within those of

-all) within those of animals.
-Thought and imagination both facilitate processes
+animals.
+Thought and imagination both facilitate processes of analysis and

 (4) The world-model’s own prioritisations are part of

-To summarise, suppose that a modelling mechanism is
+In summary, suppose that a modelling mechanism is

-a passive, data-receptive state of being.
+passive, data-receptive state of being.
 I submit that it is really an active,

 data-inquisitive state of doing.
 Rather than a pure, sublimely poised,

-autonomous property that is somehow innately possessed by conscious entities,
+autonomous property that is somehow innately possessed by conscious entities, it’s

-other than through inference, and so infers that its own activity is self-originating,
+through inference, and so infers that its own activity is self-originating,

 whereas the activity arises from the physical universe.
+The puzzle is how

-Appendix 3: Self-reflection,
+Appendix 3: Reflecting reality,

-Ultimately, as cognitive organisms, we possess various
+As cognitive organisms, we possess numerous,

-cognitive mechanisms can’t deal with them all at once, however, a
+our cognitive mechanisms can’t deal with them all at once, however, a

 prioritisation system is needed — focusing rationality on the issues of